mozilla/glean/docs/user/README.md

 For development documentation on `Glean.js`, refer to [the Glean.js development documentation](https://github.com/mozilla/glean.js/tree/main/docs).

-To report issues or request changes on the Glean SDK, file a bug in [Bugzilla in Data Platform & Tools :: Glean.js](https://bugzilla.mozilla.org/enter_bug.cgi?product=Data+Platform+and+Tools&component=Glean.js&priority=P4&status_whiteboard=%5Btelemetry%3Aglean-js%3Am%3F%5D).
+To report issues or request changes on Glean.js, file a bug in [Bugzilla in Data Platform & Tools :: Glean.js][gleanjs-bugs].

 > **Note** Glean.js is still in development and does not provide all the features the Glean SDK does.
 > Feature parity will be worked on after initial validation.
-Do not hesitate to [file a bug](https://bugzilla.mozilla.org/enter_bug.cgi?product=Data+Platform+and+Tools&component=Glean.js&priority=P4&status_whiteboard=%5Btelemetry%3Aglean-js%3Am%3F%5D)
+Do not hesitate to [file a bug][gleanjs-bugs]
 > if you want to use Glean.js and is missing some key Glean feature.
 ## Sections

 ### [Using Glean](./user/index.html)